-A relative of the much coveted and multi award winning pink daffodil 'Salome', this new variety is a winner.
+A relative of the much coveted and multi award winning pink daffodil, 'Salome', this newer variety is a winner.
 The creamy yellow petals are broad, with a long, funnel shaped corona in deeper gold shades.
 Daffodil ‘Yellow Salome’ flowers late season.

 Cool to Sub-Tropical